 Click NEXT.
 Now you're prompted to select voice intents from released projects.
 Select an MNID (the manufacturer ID assigned to developers by SmartThings).
 Then, select a VID (vendor identifier number assigned to your device) from the list.
 Click NEXT.

 To edit the metadata after the project is created, click the BHP Metadata icon at the top left corner of the menu bar in the main editor window.

 BHS now displays its main editor screen with the voice intents you added or that were included in the existing metadata you selected, displayed in the Voice Intents section of the left sidebar.

 To view or update device configuration information, click Metadata profile in the left sidebar.
 A new tab opens, which contains the following information:

 BHS follows design patterns you'll likely be familiar with if you've used other graphical user interfaces for Internet of Things (IoT) devices: a sidebar on the left and a larger tabbed editor window to the right.

 The BHS interface has five main areas:

 In the editor, you can create action flows, execution graphs that start with a user's spoken command and lead to the appropriate commands to send to the smart device.
 To create logical action flows to export to your device, you simply drag and drop nodes in the editor.
 It has a grid background to help you organize your flows.
 Also, you can easily move nodes around and connect them to each other.
 You can also select a group of nodes by dragging a highlight box around them, in order to move, delete, or copy them.

-At the top right of the editor, you also have options to do the following:
+At the top right of the editor, there are four action buttons: